 That criterion works both ways, in that some may be too haughty for most people, inasmuch as some may be too divey.
 Honestly, there were very few too » Continue Reading.

 We certainly felt like we’d covered every main route in our travels through the Adirondacks, but if it weren’t for several referrals to Baxter Mountain Tavern in Keene, we might have missed this one.
 Its location on Route 9N, between Elizabethtown and Keene, eluded us.
 We’ve traveled to Elizabethtown, then back, and have been through Keene numerous times on our way to Lake Placid and beyond, but never connected the dots.
 One more reason to abandon the GPS and find your own way.

 Recommended to us by numerous hikers, the Baxter Mountain Tavern was obviously well known to so many others – locals, seasonal residents and tourists.
-As afternoon turned to » Continue Reading.
+As afternoon turned to evening, » Continue Reading.